By collecting fallen leaves and other garden and household waste, you can make vital nourishment for your plants without spending a cent.

-One of the best ways to keep plants lush and healthy is literally on your own doorstep, especially in autumn when there’s an abundance of fallen leaves.
+One of the best ways to keep plants lush and healthy is literally on your own doorstep.
+Especially in autumn when there’s an abundance of fallen leaves, using them is a great way to make compost.
 Composting food and garden waste reduces the amount of refuse in landfill sites and results in organic food for your plants that costs you nothing.

 “The average household produces about 60kg of wet waste per month, which is made up of grass cuttings, leaves, veggie and food scraps,” says Stuart Lindley of waste solutions company Green Genie.
 It’s a pity to waste it, so why not start your own compost heap and do your bit for the environment and your garden?

 What to compost?

 Garden waste: Grass cuttings are high in nitrogen and fallen leaves are a good source of carbon.
 Leaves take a little longer to break down than general organic kitchen waste, but generate the best compost.
 You can also add twigs, dead flowers and those weeds that haven’t gone to seed.

 Household waste: Egg boxes, egg shells, teabags, coffee grounds, veggie scraps, newspaper and firewood ash.